A proof of N.Takahashi's conjecture for $(\mathbb{P}^2,E)$ and a refined sheaves/Gromov-Witten correspondence: Comparison of the scattering diagrams of and

 The consistent structure $\tilde{\mathcal{S}}$ being defined as lift to the universal cover of $\mathcal{S}$ on $B-P_0$, there is a natural action of $\pi_1(B-P_0) \simeq \Z$ on $\tilde{\mathcal{S}}$.
 On the other hand, we have a symmetry $\psi(1)$ of $S(\fD^\iin_{\cl^+})$ (see \cite[\S 1.5]{bousseau2019scattering}).
 Under the identification $\tilde{\mathcal{S}} =S(\fD^\iin_{\cl^+})$, the (correctly chosen) generator of $\pi_1(B-P_0) \simeq \Z$ acts as $\psi(1)^3$.
 The action of $\psi(1)$ itself is related to a $\Z/3$ symmetry of $\mathcal{S}$.

 By Lemma \ref{lem_universal_cover}, we can identify the universal cover of $B-\bar{P_0}$ with a subset of $U$, and so, using \cite[Proposition 2.14]{bousseau2019scattering}, we can view the universal cover of $B-\bar{P_0}$ as a subset of $\Stab(\PP^2)$.
-In fact, stability conditions on $\D^b(\PP^2)$ corresponding to points of $U$ can also be viewed as stability conditions on $\D^b_0(K_{\PP^2})$.
+In fact, stability conditions on $\D^b(\PP^2)$ corresponding to points of $U$ can also be viewed as stability conditions on the derived category $\D^b_0(K_{\PP^2})$ of coherent sheaves on $K_{\PP^2}$ set-theoretically supported on the zero-section \cite{MR2852118}.
 Thus, we can view the universal cover of $B-\bar{P}_0$ as embedded in the space $\Stab_0(K_{\PP^2})$ of Bridgeland stability conditions on $\D^b_0(K_{\PP^2})$.
 It is natural to ask if the universal cover of $B_0$, and not just of $B_0-\bar{P}_0$, can be embedded in $\Stab_0(K_{\PP^2})$ in a similar way.
 We will see below, using \cite[\S 9]{MR2852118}, that there exists an embedding of $U$ in $\Stab_0(K_{\PP^2})$, which is different from the one given by \cite[Proposition 2.14]{bousseau2019scattering}, and such that the corresponding embedding of the universal cover of $B-\bar{P}_0$ in $\Stab(K_{\PP^2})$ naturally extends to an embedding of the universal cover of $B_0$ in $\Stab(K_{\PP^2})$.

 Following \cite[\S 9]{MR2852118}, we denote by $\cM_{\Gamma_1(3)}=(\C-\mu_3)/\mu_3$ the moduli space of elliptic curves with $\Gamma_1(3)$ level structure.
 We can view $\cM_{\Gamma_1(3)}$ as $\PP^1$ with the points $z=0$ and $z=-\frac{1}{27}$ removed, and a stacky $\Z/3$ point at $z=\infty$.
 The fundamental group of $\cM_{\Gamma_1(3)}$ is $\Gamma_1(3)$.
 We denote by $\widetilde{\cM}_{\Gamma_1(3)}$ the universal cover of $\cM_{\Gamma_1(3)}$, and $\widetilde{\cM}^{(3)}_{\Gamma_1(3)}=\C-\mu_3$, $3$ to $1$ cover of $\cM_{\Gamma_1(3)}$. \cite[Equation (22)]{MR2852118} defines holomorphic functions $a(z)$ and $b(z)$ on $\widetilde{\cM}_{\Gamma_1(3)}$, which are periods relevant for mirror symmetry for $K_{\PP^2}$.
 Using $\Rea a(z)$ and $3 \Rea b(z)$ as local integral affine coordinates, we view $\widetilde{\cM}^{(3)}_{\Gamma_1(3)}$ as an integral affine manifold.